Reclaiming disk space from thin provisioned VMDK files when ESXI Host still sees blocks even after removed from GuestOS

 sdelete.exe -z drive_letter:

 Note: Replace [drive:] with the target disk or partition.
-Note that when you have multiple partitions on a single virtual disk, you need to do this on all partitions for it to be effective.
-Otherwise, reclamation will only be partial because not every data block will be zeroed.
+When multiple partitions exist on a single virtual disk, this step must be performed on all partitions for it to be effective.
+Otherwise, reclamation will be partial, as not every data block will be zeroed.

 Linux Operating Systems: